brunoV/brunov.github.io/_drafts/throttler.markdown

 would take no less than 8 seconds to finish!
 This is because, by default, Throttler enforces the goal rate with a millisecond granularity.
-At any moment you can pick a random time interval, and the number of calls in that time range will be close to the goal rate.
+At any moment you can pick a random time interval, and the number of calls in that time range will be at most goal rate.

 In this case though, we'd like to just keep ourselves under the maximum number of requests per day without caring too much about occasional request bursts.

 What we need is a *bursty throttler*.
 The intuition is, if you haven't used a throttled function or channel in a while, then you get "credits", or "tokens".
 Later, if you need to make some calls in quick succession, you use these credits and the calls execute right away.
 This is the main idea behind the [Token-Bucket algorithm][token-bucket], which is how Throttler supports burstiness.

 To create a bursty function or channel, you simply pass an extra argument stating how many *tokens* you are allowed to save up: